|Rummaging in the Toolbox: Getting Coordinates into your Table |

 | ||A common request I get is how to extract coordinate values from a table.
 There are lots of ways this can be done in MapInfo Pro, including using the SQL Select or Update Column capabilities.
 While it is not hard to use those features within MapInfo Pro to get X and Y values, they do require multiple steps. |

-To make this an easy process within MapInfo Professional you can use the Coordinate Extractor tool.
+To make this an easy process within MapInfo Pro you can use the Coordinate Extractor tool.

-- First, make sure the table you wish to extract values from is open.
+- Make sure the table you wish to extract values from is open.
 Keep in mind, this tool will not work on selections, seamless tables, raster images, read-only tables and tables opened via ODBC.

 - Run the tool.
-It is found in the Tool manager (Tools menu)
+It is found in the Tool manager.

 Article by Sue Disy, Senior Sales Engineer

 When not writing articles for "The MapInfo Pro" journal, Sue works with Pitney Bowes Customers all over North America as a Sales Engineer.
 When not working Sue enjoys staying active.
 You may find her horseback riding in the Adirondack mountains, practicing yoga, enjoying personal travel or staying home and cooking in her kitchen.